BestTimesToVisit.com Logo

 shopping

 Venture beyond the main thoroughfares of the Green Bazaar to discover hidden stalls overflowing with fragrant spices, dried fruits, and local delicacies.
-Engage with vendors, sample unfamiliar fruits, and soak in the vibrant atmosphere of this historic market.
-Best visited in the mornings for the freshest produce.
+Engage with vendors, sample unusual fruits, and haggle for unique souvenirs.
+This is a sensory feast!

 food